 The Town Manager shall carry-out the duties of Personnel Director.
 The Personnel Director shall be responsible for the daily administration of the personnel system of town government, including the maintenance of personnel records and the enforcement of rules and regulations.
-The Town Manager shall have the right to delegate any portion of these duties to other employees, but shall retain responsibility for all such delegated functions and the performance of same in the event of a conflict such duties should be carried out by the Chairman of the Board of Selectmen.
+The Town Manager shall have the right to delegate any portion of these duties to other employees, but shall retain responsibility for all such delegated functions and the performance of same in the event of a conflict such duties should be carried out by the Chair of the Select Board.